kemanedonfack/rds-proxy/README.md

 ### Installing MySQL Client

 Once the EC2 instance is running, SSH into the instance and install the MySQL client.
 You can install it using the package manager available on your EC2 instance's operating system.
-For example, on a Linux-based system, you can use the following command:

 ```bash
 sudo apt update